Cricket Player Positions

 Second in overall importance and number of responsibilities is the wicketkeeper, who receives every pitch (called a bowl) and must prevent the ball from getting away such that the runners are able to advance.
 The wicketkeeper is equivalent to the catcher position in baseball.

 Bowlers are also one of the more exciting and important positions to play in cricket, as they are responsible for pitching the ball to the batter.
 However, bowlers are not identified under one of the eleven primary position titles.
-Also not included are the umpires, who are not players but are crucial to maintaining the integrity of the match and making calls that dictate the outcome of each bowler/batter duel and any baserunning disputes.
+Also not included are the umpires, who are not players but are equivalent to referees in other sports.
+Umpires are crucial to maintaining the integrity of the match and making calls that dictate the outcome of each bowler/batter duel and any baserunning disputes.

 Cricket Position Responsibilities